Best Smith Sunglasses for Fishing and Water Sports 2023

 Loss Prevention: Many of us are prone to losing our sunglasses because we either set them down somewhere and forget them when we leave, or because they fall off of our hat or head and plunge into the water below.
 I, for one, have been there, done that.
 If this is a concern for you, a good leash or neck strap system will save you from wincing into the sun halfway through a fishing trip.
 And it will save you some dollars that you don’t have to spend on a replacement pair.

-Close up of smith pivlock leash attachment
+Close up of Smith Pivlock leash attachment

 Smith’s Pivlock leash attachment (on Castaway, Joya, and Rockaway) is both effective and easy to use.